bob6664569/blockfolio-api-client/README.md

 ##### Returns

-Details of the selected market
+Details of the selected market.

 ##### Example
 ```javascript